Most Wasatch Back ski resorts say they will stay open through mid-April, but the snowpack will be tested as temperatures rise this week.

 Some ski areas have already closed for the season, including Cherry Peak which ended winter operations March 11.
 Nordic Valley was the first Utah ski area to close Feb.
 24. The closure was intended to be temporary, but the Eden-area facility never reopened.

-Utah ski resort closing days include:
+Utah ski resort closing days:

 Alta Ski Area: April 26